The BEST Stuffed Peppers Recipe Ever (Made Easy With Rice & Ground Beef)

 2. Pre-boil the peppers: Next, pre-boil the peppers in a large pot until semi-tender.

-3. Create a bed: While the peppers are boiling, add the broth, onions, and some of the stewed tomatoes to whatever casserole dish you’ll be cooking the stuffed bell peppers in.
+3. Create a bed: While the peppers are boiling, add the broth, chopped onions, and some of the stewed tomatoes to whatever casserole dish you’ll be cooking the stuffed bell peppers in.

 Stuffed Bell Pepper Recipe